-There are several possible explanations.
-Firstly, perhaps most investors capitulated and stopped believing in fundamentalist models, but the economists interviewed in this survey were the last men standing with expected excess returns no more representative of the expectations of the average investors.
+19 In this paper, we use an original affine term structure model with more factors than in KW to describe the expected path of short-term risk premia more accurately.
+The estimation of these new factors is made possible using surveys on future long-term rates, and therefore new information on expected returns on long-term bonds at different horizons.
+In other words, we can extract much more accurately not only the average path standing with expected excess returns no more representative of the expectations of the average investors.
 Secondly, maybe, the US Treasury market is special.
 As we mentioned, the final/redemption value is perfectly known.
 Thus, the average long-term return is also perfectly known, and this may prohibit complete capitulation because when long term rates are extremely low, investors understand that the short-term return cannot be very high.